Skip to main content

 Do you need a license in Massachusetts?

-Massachusetts does not issue a dedicated fire and smoke restoration license, but the rebuild and repair phase of fire-loss work commonly requires HIC registration for residential jobs over roughly $1,000 and may require a CSL for structural reconstruction.
+Massachusetts does not issue a dedicated fire and smoke restoration license, but the rebuild and repair phase of fire-loss work commonly requires Home Improvement Contractor (HIC) registration when the work is on an existing, owner-occupied home of one to four units — a scope rule, not a dollar threshold — and may require a CSL for structural reconstruction.
+Separately, contracts of $1,000 or more must be in writing.
 Demolition, electrical, and air-quality steps can involve other trades and permits.
 Always verify current requirements with the Massachusetts Division of Occupational Licensure and your municipality.
 A NISCR certificate is a professional training credential, not a government license.

 Local demand